michaelcao512/Revature-Training/notes-week1.md

 ### React Components

+- reusable ui code logic
+- multiple components make up webpage
+- contains logic and rendering into one unit

 - We mainly use Function-based components now because it simplicity and ability to do the same as class-based compoents

   - it used to not have state management but React hooks (useState) can do that

 - **Class-based component**

+  - access to lifecycle methods to handle state
   - class, extends React.Component, returns render() { ... }
+    - render - when elements taken from virtual DOM and synchronized to actual DOM to see (reconiliation)

   ```javascript
   class Hello extends React.Component {